 How to Prepare for the GRE?

 In preparing for the Graduate Record Exam (GRE), one must devote time and effort to succeed in passing this test.
 There are lots of resources available – online and offline – for those who aspire to prepare for the exam.
 Even the organization who administers the GRE, the Educational Testing Services (ETS), provides practice tests and sample questions online.
 There are also review centers that accept enrollees who wish to prepare and pass the GRE.
-They usually provide courses, books, and other useful materials.
+They usually provide prep courses, books, and other useful materials.

 How to create a GRE study plan?